Follow TV Tropes

 • Artistic License – Biology:

-• The ship with the protagonist is sent into space to colonize a new planet.
+• The ship is sent into space to colonize a new planet.
 That's why it contains three males and one female.
 A population that low would die out from inbreeding within several generations, even assuming the single female would reproduce constantly.
 For breeding, it would be far more efficient to have several females for each male, since a single male can impregnate multiple females, whereas a single female can only undergo one pregnancy at a time.

-• Color-Coded Characters: Chimpanzees wear green, gorillas wear black/purple and orangutans wear orange.
+• Color-Coded Characters: Chimpanzees wear green, gorillas wear black/purple, and orangutans wear orange.

 • Comic Trio: The apes' society is based on this.
 The orangutans run things, the gorillas carry their plans out, and the chimpanzees have all the brains and none of the power.